AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 ### _Part I: Exploratory Data Analysis (EDA) Visualization with Python._

 For this project, I used a "Car Fuel Consumption" dataset from [Kaggle](https://www.kaggle.com/datasets/anderas/car-consume/).
-First, I am going to get insights into the current status about how much is the consumption per gas fuel type.
+First, I am going to get insights into the current status of the consumption per gas fuel type.
 After the data cleaning process...

 - Question #1: Which gas type consumes the most?
 E10 or SP98?
 - Question #2: How much is the consumption?